othermedia/js-handbook/index.md

 ### Writing the library

+The first step in writing a new library is to generate a stub project with the Helium command line tool.
+Just run the `he create` command:

+    he create my-library

+Obviously `my-library` should be the name of the library you're writing.

 * Generating a stub project with `he create`
 * Moving your existing code into the stub project
 * Making the code more general